-KAYAK PADDLE FROM GULLWING
+KAYAK PADDLES FROM GULLWING

-Kayak Paddle: Take a good
+Kayak Paddles: Take a good

 better, and more ergonomic.
 And this is the story of the Gullwing—the

-newest generation of Kayak Paddle.
+newest generation of kayak paddles.

 Art Carlow was no stranger to water sports or to kayaking.
 He’d